-Nutrition, Health, and Physical Education
+Toppenish School District - Nutrition, Health, and Physical Fitness

 The board recognizes that a healthy school environment prepares students for college, careers, and successful futures.
 Students who eat well-balanced meals and engage in regular exercise are more likely to learn in the classroom.
-The board supports the district's increased emphasis on nutrition, health, physical education, and physical activity at all grade levels to enhance the well-being of the District's students.
-Therefore, it is the policy of the Board of Directors to provide students with access to nutritious food, emphasize health education and physical education, and provide students with opportunities for physical activity.
-The board recognizes the benefits of scheduling at least 20 minutes of seat time for lunch for every student and scheduling recess before lunch for elementary students.
-Therefore, to the extent appropriate and feasible, the Superintendent will strive to identify and remove barriers to these practices and periodically report back to the board.
+The board supports the District's increased emphasis on nutrition, health and physical education, and physical activity at all grade levels to enhance the well-being of the District's students.
+Therefore, it is the policy of the Board of Directors to provide students with access to nutritious food; emphasize health education and physical education; and provide students with opportunities for physical activity.